-There is a service called LoanSafe that attempts to root out mortgage fraud for lenders.
-One of the most interesting thing it checks is to see if a mortgage borrower has any interest in any way, in any other property.
-This way an underwriter can check and see if a borrower owns other property they did not disclose, or rents another property, or maybe is a partial owner in another property.
+LoanSafe attempts to find mortgage fraud for lenders.
+One of the most interesting thing it checks is to see if a mortgage borrower has any interest in any other property.
+This way an underwriter can check and see if a borrower owns other property they did not disclose, or rents another property.
+Or maybe a borrower is a partial owner in another property.

 The service also checks for things related to undisclosed debts, employment issues, your identity, fraud, and more.
 The company website for this LoanSafe service says the following:

-1. They found an address that my name was associated with on South Lee Street in Alexandria.
+My name was associated with on South Lee Street in Alexandria.
 It was a street I had never heard of.
 I explained I had lived on a North Union Street in Alexandria, but never South Lee Street.
 It took me a week of thinking and head banging to think of it, and the answer finally hit me.
 The North Union Street was an address I rented with an ex-girlfriend.
 She must have moved into her new place on South Lee Street in the same area, and simply transferred our old utility accounts to her new place rather than setting up new accounts in her name alone.
 It was all fine in the end, we are on good terms, and I got the explanation I needed, but this was going to hold me up if I did not come up with a good answer.

-2. They then questioned me as to why my name was associated with my father’s address in MD.
+They then questioned me as to why my name was associated with my father’s address in MD.
 I quickly remembered that I had registered a car there in his name before and never changed it.
 So I was able to assure them that I did not own my father’s house in MD.

-3. Last, they found several addresses from CA that I used to rent places at, and I had to show leases and show that those were former rentals, and that I was not currently incurring any debt on those.
+Last, they found several addresses from CA that I used to rent places at, and I had to show leases and show that those were former rentals, and that I was not currently incurring any debt on those.